 Going out to where the lost are and entering their world is always a lot messier than sitting around hoping and praying they will somehow come to us and whatever event we have planned for them.
-While I can give a couple of hours for an event at church, I certainly don't have the same couple of hours to go out of my way into the scary unknown.
+While I can give a couple of hours for an event at church, I certainly don't have the same couple of hours to go out of my way to seek out those in need.
 I might be seen associating myself with non-desirables in places not known as appropriate Christian hang-outs.

 Jesus instructed his disciples, "DON'T CARRY a money-bag, traveling bag, or sandals..."
 (10:4)

 Since we have never really understood exactly what Jesus was trying to say with this obscure command, we have simply ignored it and done just the opposite.
 We believe it is not possible to do the Lord's work unless we have a large money bag, and having all the necessary implements in our traveling bag for the journey (cars, land, building, salaries, literature, support packages, furnishings, sounds system, musical instruments, laptop, PowerPoint, video projector, etc.) And certainly let's not forget the importance of the having the latest fashion in sandals and attire and other necessary personal implements for the task.
 After all, we want to make a good impression on those we are trying to reach!

 Jesus instructed his disciples, "DON'T GREET ANYONE along the road..."
 (10:4)